 Tasks 9-15.

 Associated with spelling (these are roots, prefixes, suffixes and endings).
 There is nothing difficult here, we just learn the rules and exceptions to them, pay attention to the traps.
-If, for example, words with not (intractable) are often written on prefixes, it is easy to make a mistake in such words, because after c there is a voiced consonant, but one has only to drop the prefix not and everything becomes easy.
+If, for example, in a task on prefixes, words with not (uncooperative) are often written, it is easy to make a mistake in such words, because after s there is a voiced consonant, but you just have to drop the prefix not and everything becomes easy.

 Tasks 16-21.

-Devoted to punctuation (16 simple sentences with homogeneous members and SSP, 17 separate sentence members, 18 introductory words and appeals 19 SPP, 20 complex sentences with different types of connections, 21 punctuation text analysis)
+Dedicated to punctuation (16-simple sentences with homogeneous members and SSP, 17-isolated sentence members, 18-introductory words and appeals 19-SPP, 20-complex sentences with different types of connections, 21-punctuation analysis of the text)

 Tasks 22-26.